The Firm

 I work diligently to understand your goals – and that is really what it all comes down to – understanding what you want your money to do for you.
 Afterwards, decades of experience in both traditional wealth management and private equity is utilized to analyze your current holdings and make recommendations where appropriate.
 Often times, portfolios can be enhanced by accessing sophisticated investments in the private markets that institutions, foundations, and the ultra high-net-worth have utilized for decades.
 While these strategies may seem somewhat foreign at first, they are backed by common sense, prudent investment principles:

-That said, we began to see new trends at the beginning of this century.
-The number of publicly listed companies has been shrinking over the last few decades as privately held companies stay private for longer or chose not go go public at all.
+Near the beginning of the century, we began to see new trends trends in public vs. private companies.
+The number of publicly listed companies began shrinking as privately held companies decided to stay private for longer or chose not go go public at all.

 Potential Benefits